Swede, German among activists arrested in Cambodia

 Allegations have swirled among opposition groups that the repressive government of Prime Minister Hun Sen has fanned the scandal to smear his enemies -- a charge the government denies.

-But she later accused the rights groups of instructing her to deny the relationship for money after she was interrogated by Cambodia's anti-terrorism police.
+But she later accused rights groups of instructing her to deny the relationship for money after she was interrogated by Cambodia's anti-terrorism police.

 That accusation led to five activists last week being charged with bribery, an allegation they deny.